class Player

 Returns:

-list of filtered entities with distance from self less or equal to distance
+list of filtered entities with distance from this one less or equal to distance

 Return type: